SahanaThumsi/plotlydiploy/README.md

 This project was created to complete a dashboard design which will help visualise the bacterial data for each volunteer, Who is interested in selling their bacteria to improbable beef.
 Some of them will be suitable for synthetic beef production while others will not.

 ## Resources
--VS code
+- VS code
--Web browser console
+- Web browser console
--Anaconda terminal
+- Anaconda terminal
--Github pages
+- Github pages
--Plotly.js
+- Plotly.js

 ## Dashboard information